News

 That warms your heart, and you know you’ve achieved your goal.

 In the end, we found out that the school was a bit larger than it appeared in the photos.
 The paint had run out, but fortunately, the money had not.
 In consultation with Nishanta and the parents, it was agreed that they would receive new paint once some walls were renovated (which was urgently needed).
+As part of the renovation, aluminium curtain walls were installed, providing both durability and a modern aesthetic.
+Additionally, thermal window installation was completed to enhance energy efficiency throughout the building.
+You can also click here for more additional information on thermal windows.
 And I can tell you now that this project was also a complete success!
 The school is now beautifully painted inside and out in a lovely soft yellow color.

 We concluded our time at the school with a group photo, music, kind words, and the last syrup waffles and licorice from the Netherlands.
 What an experience… I shed a small tear… so proud of everyone who made this possible and so grateful that the six of us could do this.